GPA Calculator

 Withdrawals (W)

-A withdrawal has no GPA impact, but a “W” appears on your transcript.
-Too many withdrawals can raise red flags for graduate schools and employers.
-Most schools have a deadline (typically weeks 3–10) to withdraw without academic penalty.
+A withdrawal has no GPA impact but appears on your transcript.
+Too many W's can concern graduate schools.
+Most schools have a deadline (weeks 3–10) to withdraw without penalty.

 Incompletes (I)